Movement, Coordination, and Your 4- to 7-Month-Old

 During this period, your baby will probably learn to roll over in both directions.
 So be sure to never leave your little one unattended.
 These newfound movements could cause a child to fall from a bed or couch unless supervised.
 Even if your child never rolled over before, there's always a first time.
 Babies like to surprise parents that way.

-With improved neck and trunk strength, babies learn to sit when placed in that position with support.
-Over these months, your baby will learn to lean forward with arms outstretched for support, then gradually gain the strength and confidence to sit unaided, though he or she won't be able to get into a sitting position without some help.
+With improved neck and trunk strength, babies can start to sit when placed in that position with support.
+Your baby will learn to lean forward with arms stretched out for support.
+Your baby will gain the strength and confidence to sit unaided over time, but will still need some help to get into a sitting position.

-Leg strength is also improving.
+Legs are also getting stronger.
 Your baby will learn to support all his or her weight when held in a standing position.
-It's important not to force a baby to stand who is not ready, but by 7 months most infants enjoy standing (and bouncing!).
+It's important not to force a baby to stand who is not ready, but by during these months most infants enjoy standing (and bouncing!).

 Reaching and Grabbing

 Babies use their hands more and more and will learn to reach and grab for what they want.
-They're also learning how to pass an object from one hand to the other, how to turn them round and round for inspection, and how to pick up objects by raking things with the fingers into their grasp.
+They're learning to pass an object from one hand to the other and to pick up objects by raking them with the fingers into their grasp.

 Give your child lots of toys with sounds and textures to pick up, shake, and explore.
 Be careful with small objects because babies will place just about anything they can into their mouths for further exploration, so watch for potential choking hazards.